ericcf/guides/vagrant_for_rails.md

 Change to the directory where you'll store the configuration for your VM

-Download a CentOS 6.5 Vagrant box
+Download a CentOS 6.5 Vagrant box (this may take several minutes)

 ```
 $ vagrant box add vStone/centos-7.x-puppet.3.x